thi-ng/umbrella/packages/router/tpl.readme.md

     prefix: "#/",

     // actual route defs
-    // these are checked in given order
-    // IMPORTANT: rules with common prefixes MUST be specified in
-    // order of highest precision / longest path
+    // An array of route specs which route input strings will be matched
+	// against.
+Routes will be sorted from longest to shortest.
     routes: [
         {
             // each route MUST have an ID